nawal-r2002/Cortical_Activity_Study/README.md

 ## Analyzing Cortical Relations to Muscle Activity
 Akshaya Arun, Manasa Golla, Nawal Reza, Jemmy Xiao, Kaitlyn Zhuang

-Use this formatting for each of the directories /_dir/: Description of the directory
-/dir/file.txt: Description of the file

 /_data/: Contains EEG and EMG readings used to train the model /_data/HOA_PD_SRM_Output_StatsTable__05-Jun-2024.xlsx: Contains characteristic parameters of the EEG and EMG readings for 204 patients